Nick-Son/setup-guide/new_README.md

 # Setup Cheat Sheet

 #### *Cheat sheet for installing all the stuff I need for a new Dev system*
-Note: this is primarily for a Linux system (Ubuntu).
+Note: this is primarily for a Linux system (Ubuntu or termux if you're using chromeOS or android) .
 I might update this to include MacOS at a later date :)

 ## Utilities
 - Git